cjmustard/friend-connect/README.md

 }
 ```

-A helper `broadcaster.LoadOptions` is available when you want to hydrate the
+A helper `minecraft.LoadOptions` is available when you want to hydrate the
 same structure from JSON.
 The schema mirrors `config.example.json`.

 ## CLI daemon